kunxin-chor/tgc7-flask-demo/README.md

 `pip3 install flask`

+# Running Flask
+In the terminal, make sure you are in the same directory as `main.py` file you want to run, then type in

+`python3 main.py 8080`

+And press enter.

+If your terminal is *not* at the same directory as `main.py`, you can right click on the folder (under the explorer and select `Open terminal at`)

+**Note:** You can only run one Flask server at a time.
+Be sure to press CTRL+C to quit the existing one when you are done.

 # How to a set up a route that uses a HTML template

 1. Create a folder named `templates` that is in the same level as your `app.y`